sergiotorreslozano/i2generator/README.md

 - Implement more advanced image editing features.
 - Enhance security and performance for production deployment.
 - Expand AI capabilities to support other models and more advanced features.
+- Move away from storing the images in H2
 ---

 ## Contributing